influx6/assets/readme.md

       //to get this to create and embed the files,simple call .Record() err = bf.Record() // you can call this as many times as you want to update go file

-      //to embed files in production mode,that is assets are embedded into the generate go file bf, err := NewBindFS(BindFSConfig{
+      //to embed files in production mode,i.e all assets are embedded into the generate go file bf, err := NewBindFS(BindFSConfig{
     		InDir:      "./",
     		OutDir:     "./tests/prod",